-This scheme has provided a useful roadmap to achieve a key policy goal – full use of the Harbor Maintenance Tax.
-For the first three years of this plan, Congress met the WRRDA targets.
+The targets have provided a useful roadmap to achieve a key policy goal – full use of the Harbor Maintenance Tax.
+For the first five years of this plan, Congress has met the targets.

-As Congress begins work on the FY2019 Energy and Water Development Appropriations Bill, it should continue to follow the WRRDA targets and provide at least $1.38 billion for U.S. Army Corps of Engineers coastal navigation operation and maintenance.
+As Congress begins work on the FY2020 Energy and Water Development Appropriations Bill, it should continue to follow the targets and provide $1.59 billion for U.S. Army Corps of Engineers coastal navigation operation and maintenance.

 Full Use of the Tax – Harbor Maintenance Spending Should be Mandatory

 Another approach to ensure full use of HMT revenue is for Congress to provide special budgetary treatment for the Harbor Maintenance Trust Fund.
-Such an approach is the purpose of H.R.
-1908, legislation introduced by Rep. Mike Kelly (R-PA) and Rep. Peter DeFazio (D-OR), that will require that all Harbor Maintenance Tax revenue is spent for its intended purpose.
+Such an approach was the purpose of H.R.
+1908, legislation introduced during the 115th Congress by Rep. Mike Kelly (R-PA) and Rep. Peter DeFazio (D-OR).
+Senator Richard Shelby (R-AL) has championed similar provisions in the U.S. Senate.

 National Port Funding Distribution Scheme